JPETTomography/Gate/JPET_GATE_Use_Examples/Example_4/README.md

 Links to detailed descriptions
 -------------------------------

-For more information and exmples please use below links:
+For more information and examples please use below links:

 [Setting up the physics](http://wiki.opengatecollaboration.org/index.php/Users_Guide:Setting_up_the_physics)